Red Bean Paste Buns (Dou Sha Bao)

 • Scoop and place small amount of wet dough into the bottom of each cup of the muffin pan (about 1cm thick).

-• Then place a 1½ tablespoons of red bean paste into the centre of each muffin cup, gently flatten the paste slightly.
+• Then add 1½ tablespoons of red bean paste into the centre of each muffin cup, gently flatten the paste slightly.

 • Fill each muffin cup with the rest of wet dough until nearly the edge.